toanerrors/async-middleware/README.md

 import { asyncMiddleware } from "@toanerrors/async-middleware";

 const app = express();

+// Apply asyncMiddleware
 asyncMiddleware(app);

+// If you have routes that need to be enhanced with asyncMiddleware const router = express.Router();
+// Apply asyncMiddleware to the router asyncMiddleware(router);

 app.get("/", async (req, res) => {
   // Your asynchronous code here throw new Error("Something went wrong");
 });

-app.use((err, req, res, next) => {
+// Error-handling declare once app.use((err, req, res, next) => {
   res.status(500).send(err.message);
 });